microsoft/pxt-ev3/docs/fll.md

 For teams participating in the Open Software Platform Pilot utilizing MakeCode, we’ve compiled a list of resources and information that we hope will be helpful for you.

-## Open Issues

-1. Deleting Programs from the EV3 brick

->* Description: Unable to delete program files from the EV3 brick after downloading them
->* Status: LEGO Education team is working on a fix, no estimated date yet

 ## FAQ

 ### How do I use MakeCode with my EV3?